 - Grease and flour a 10 cup bundt pan (see Notes below)

 - In a separate bowl add the flour, baking soda, and salt.
 Whisk to blend, set aside.

 - Add the vanilla to 1 cup of sour cream, set aside.

 - Mix the butter on medium speed until smooth and creamy.
 Add the sugar gradually and mix on medium speed 3 to 5 minutes, or until the mixture is light and fluffy.

-- Add the eggs one at a time, mixing until the yellow of the yolk disappears.
+- Add the eggs one at a time, mixing after each until the yolk is blended.